Hill Camps, Enclosures and Forts

 Gateway into Chûn Castle

-A visit to Trencrom Hill, Chûn Castle, Bartinney or Castle an Dinas shows that they were hot properties - with a panoramic view.
-Their owners drew a magic circle around themselves, a ring-pass-not to deal with spirits, animals and strangers, to mark out safe space.
+A visit to Trencrom Hill, Chûn Castle, Bartinney or Castle an Dinas shows that they were hot properties with a panoramic view.
+Their owners drew a magic circle around themselves, a ring-pass-not to deal with spirits, animals and strangers, and to mark out safe space.
 This is ours, and our rules hold here.
 People had developed a need to distinguish human space from a wider sense of nature's space.